It was over 90 years ago, in 1923 when Maurice Olshansky, after immigrating to America, founded our company.

 To better serve the national Walmart account, in 2002 Maurice opened an office in Bentonville, AR, home of Walmart, and in 2004, Maurice acquired Western-Hoegee, a leading West Coast sporting goods wholesaler based in Glendale, California.
 The b2b website was redeveloped in 2005 with an even greater selection of products, more images and useful information to make ordering quick and efficient.

 In March of 2009, Maurice Sporting Goods proudly opened a 7th office.
 The new facility in Miami, FL, features a 2,500 square foot state-of-the-art showroom staffed with hardworking, customer focused, bilingual staff.
-This new Miami office addition makes Maurice Sporting Goods seven offices strong, covering all corners of the United States and Canada while allowing us to serve the Florida, Caribbean, Mexico, Central and South American markets even better.
+The Miami office addition made Maurice Sporting Goods seven offices strong, covering all corners of the United States and Canada while allowing service to Florida, Caribbean, Mexico, Central and South American markets even better.

-For Maurice Sporting Goods, opening an office in China was always a goal and in 2010 that goal became a reality with the opening of our office in Kunshan, a new development area just west of Shanghai.
-This represents a major milestone for Maurice.
+For Maurice Sporting Goods, opening an office in China was always a goal and in 2010 that goal became a reality with the opening of an office in Kunshan, a new development area just west of Shanghai.
+This represented a major milestone for Maurice.

 The talented China Office team has four main functions:

 • Quality Control • Packaging Design